 Yes, you can take money out of your TFSA if you need it, but the advantage of a TFSA is that it lets you grow your savings and the income generated without being taxed.
 Your best bet is to leave your money in the account long enough to generate income.

 You have many investment options available for your TFSA.
-Depending on your investor profile, you can choose the product that’s right for you to grow your money and receive interest income or dividends or generate tax-free capital gains.
+Depending on your investor profile, you can choose the product that’s right for you to grow your money in your TFSA and receive interest income or dividends or generate tax-free capital gains.
+Money you withdraw from a TFSA is not taxable.
 Any money you withdraw can be reinvested in the TFSA.
 Make sure you keep a close eye on this, though, so you don’t go over the limit.

 3. I’ve made my RRSP contribution—the money’s been invested!